-Late Night Study is available on the 1st and 2nd floors of UCSB Library, and begins after regular building hours.
-Late Night Study is restricted to UCSB students, faculty, and staff.
-You need to swipe your campus ID at the main west entrance to gain access or to regain access to the building during Late Night Study hours.
+Late Night Study is available to UCSB students, faculty, and staff with a campus ID.
+You need to use your Access Card (campus ID) at the north entrance card reader to gain access or to regain access to the building during Late Night Study hours.
 You also may be asked by Library or security personnel to present your campus ID to verify your status as a UCSB student, faculty, or staff during overnight hours.
 All non-UCSB affiliates must exit the Library when Late Study begins.

 You must have the latest generation of UCSB Access ID Card to enter the building.
 The newer-generation cards were issued starting in 2012.
 To determine whether you have the newer Access ID Card, look on the back of the card (on the side with the horizontal black stripe).
 If you see the UCSB seal and a series of numbers along the bottom at the right, you have the latest generation (see samples below).
 Library users with older cards must upgrade to a newer one.